Take the recommended supplements

 - 50g milk chocolate = most UK brands contain less than 10mg.

-You can eat most types of fish when you’re pregnant and oily fish is good for the development of the baby’s brain and eyes.
-However, pollutants in oily fish can affect the development of your unborn baby, so you’re recommended to limit oily fish (for example, kippers, mackerel, plain or smoked salmon, sardines, trout, fresh tuna, whitebait) to no more than two portions per week.
+You can eat most types of fish when you’re pregnant, and fish is a good source of protein and important vitamins and minerals.
+Oily fish contains essential omega-3 fatty acids and is good for the development of the baby’s brain and eyes.
+However, pollutants in oily fish can affect the development of your unborn baby, so you’re recommended to limit oily fish (for example, kippers, mackerel, plain or smoked salmon, sardines, trout, whitebait) to no more than two portions per week.

 Avoid swordfish, shark and marlin and limit the amount of tuna you eat to no more than two tuna steaks (1 portion = 140g cooked) or four medium-sized cans a week.
 This is to prevent you having high levels of mercury, which can harm the baby’s developing nervous system.